Getting settled into our seats after early boarding, when Ben was in the easy "naps 11 times a day" phase. |

 Have some, but break some rules, too.
 If you let your kids get away with anything in your own home, they are not going to magically behave on a 9 hour flight.
 If your kids misbehave, you will have your regular disciplining techniques at your disposal.

 On the other hand, you may have a "max 30 minutes of screen time" or an "eat 5 bites of veggies" rule at home, but when you're flying, loosen up on those kind of rules.
 If you're consistent with your home rules at home and consistent with loosening them up while flying, your kids will get it, and they will appreciate getting to break the rules on the flight.
-Breaking rules is fun, and doubly so when Mom says, "Let's break the rules!"
+Breaking rules is fun, and doubly so when Mom says, "Let's break the rules!"2.
+Snacks.

 Especially if you have toddlers, preschoolers, or picky eaters pack enough snacks that they will still have enough to eat if they refuse to eat airplane food.
 Airplane food is not good.
 We eat it because it's conveniently brought to us, we need to eat something, and it's so cute the way everything is packaged in its own little compartment.